DataBrewery/cubes/doc/model.rst

 The logical model enables users to:

-* refer to dimension attributes by name regardless of storage (which table)
+* see the data from the business perspective
+* hide physical structure of the data ("how application's use it")
-* specify hierarchical dependencies of attributes, such as:
+* specify concept hierarchies of attributes, such as:
     * `product category > product > subcategory > product`
     * `country > region > county > town`.
-* specify attribute labels to be displayed in end-user application
+* provide more descriptive attribute labels for display in the applications or reports
-* for all localizations use the same attribute name, therefore write only one query for all report translations
+* transparent localization of metadata and data

 Analysts or report writers do not have to know where name of an organisation or category is stored, nor he does not have to care whether customer data is